 Install the software on your computer by dragging the Eagle icon (at the left) onto the Applications folder alias (at the right) in this window.
+Your

-Your Mac will copy the Mulligan's Eagle application into the Applications folder on your hard drive.
+Mac will copy the Mulligan's Eagle application into the Applications folder on your hard drive.
 If you have an older copy of Eagle in your Applications folder, you'll be asked if you want to replace it.

-Note: This procedure for installing from a disk image is exactly the same procedure you will follow if you later update your software to a newer version.
+Note: This procedure for installing from a disk image is exactly the same procedure you would follow to update a serial number enabled version of the software.
+Otherwise, all updates to Eagle are initiated with the App Store application on your Mac.

-The disk image or CD contains other data that may be of interest, including this Users' Guide and release notes with any last minute information about installation.
+The disk image or CD may contain other data of interest.
 Scroll the window down to see the rest of the contents.